terraform-google-modules/terraform-google-network/README.md

 - Subnets within the VPC
 - Secondary ranges for the subnets (if applicable)

+## Compatibility

+This module is meant for use with Terraform 0.12.
+If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-12.html) and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [0.8.0](https://registry.terraform.io/modules/terraform-google-modules/network/google/0.8.0).

 ## Usage
 You can go to the examples folder, however the usage of the module could be like this in your own main.tf file: